-The Collection Fund is an agent's statement which we are required by law to maintain separately reform of the local government finance regime under which a key objective is to provide an incentive for Councils to generate business growth in their locality.
-There are also financial risks associated with the scheme arising from potential losses due to non-collection and changes in the business rate base as a result of appeals by businesses against their rating assessment.
+The Collection Fund is an agent's statement which we are required by law to maintain separately of the local government finance regime under which a key objective is to provide an incentive for with the scheme arising from potential losses due to non-collection and changes in the business rate base as a result of appeals by businesses against their rating assessment.

-The Government introduced the Business Rates Retention scheme in 2013/14 as part of its remainder is apportioned to the Government (50%) and the County Council (10%) in accordance with regulations governing the scheme.
+The Government introduced the Business Rates Retention scheme in 2013/14 as part of its reform is apportioned to the Government (50%) and the County Council (10%) in accordance with regulations governing the scheme.